Ocrelizumab (By injection)

 Warnings While Using This Medicine:

-- It is important to tell your doctor if you are pregnant or planning to become pregnant before using this medicine.
-Use an effective birth control during treatment and for 6 months after your treatment ends.
+- It is not safe to take this medicine during pregnancy.
+It could harm an unborn baby.
+Tell your doctor right away if you become pregnant.
+Use an effective form of birth control during treatment with this medicine and for 6 months after the last dose.

-- Tell your doctor if you are breastfeeding or if you have liver disease (including hepatitis B), cancer, or any type of infection.
+- Tell your doctor if you are breastfeeding or if you have liver disease, cancer, or any type of infection.

 - This medicine may cause the following problems: